Celebrate Mardi Gras with a slice of colorful and scrumptious king cake, thanks to this incredibly easy king cake recipe.

 Gold – to symbolize Power

-Here is what the colors I chose stand for:
+Here is what I chose the colors to stand for:

 Green – to symbolize Faith